MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-cli-effectively.md

 ms.custom: devx-track-azurecli, seo-azure-cli
 ---

-# How to use Azure CLI effectively
+# Tips for using the Azure CLI successfully

 Azure CLI is a command-line tool that allows you to configure and manage Azure resources from many shell environments.
 First learn how to [choose the right environment](/cli/azure/choose-the-right-azure-command-line-tool#different-shell-environments) and [install](/cli/azure/install-azure-cli) the Azure CLI.
 Then use this article to discover useful tips on how to avoid common pitfalls and effectively use the Azure CLI.
 [Script](#scripts) examples for Windows batch and PowerShell are provided at the end of the article.